ORPHANED TEEN RAISING SIBLINGS

 The need of a boarding facility on our campus continues to bite hard on far distant learners whose parents have continued requesting a dormitory facility to reduce risks of their children walking impassable roads, dangerous sexual predators hiding in dense woods where children must walk to get to school.
 These travel hours on foot also causes learner exhaustion.
 All these challenges they face causes the tendency for dropping out of school.
 We continue to pray that the Lord works out a way for Edenset’s geographically disadvantaged students.

-“Mum, when will you ever construct for us a living room?
+Just a few days back one of our children we offer bursary, Nakijoba Ruth P5, came with her friend Allen also P5 and challenged me saying, “Mum, when will you ever construct for us a living room?
 It is so hard coming from our village, it’s far.”
 I told them, “Pray and God will answer.
-Heaven and earth and all that is therein belongs to Him.
+Heaven and earth and all that therein belongs to Him.

 We remain encouraged and hopeful.